About my background

 As my worldview changed, the intuitive need to take care of myself began to guide me.
-For this reason, I have attended numerous courses and trainings: Homeopathy, Yoga, Meditation, Reiki, Kinesiology, Ayurveda, Crystal Acupuncture, Quantum Therapy.
+For this reason, I have attended numerous courses and trainings: Homeopathy, Yoga, Meditation, Reiki, Kinesiology, Ayurveda, Crystal Acupuncture.
 In the fall of 2012, I attended a QHHT course run by Dolores Cannon in Finland and the following year I continued with her teaching in Level 2 in England.
 In 2016, I graduated as a Touch of Light nurse from the School of Light.

 I never planned to be an energy healer some day, but my inner guidance has brought me here.
 I run group events in Helsinki.
 At the moment they are in Finnish but maybe in the future in English also.
 Let's see!